 Federal Trademark Act, 1946 popularly known as the ‘Lanham Act’ governs the trademark law in the United States.
 The act allows the owners of trademarks and service marks to register them on Principal Register.
-The refusal of registration is constrained to certain grounds enumerated in Section 2(a), (b), (c), (d) and (e) which includes grounds like mark being deceptively similar to another mark already registered, consists of immoral, deceptive or scandalous matter etc. This section is the American counterpart of Section 9 of the Indian Trademark Act, 1999, however, Section 2(f) of the Lanham Act provides an exception to refusal of registration on grounds of section 2(a), (b), (c), (d) and (e) (3), (e) (5).
-It states that “nothing herein shall prevent the registration of a mark used by the applicant that has become distinctive of the applicant’s goods in commerce”, thus, in US too, a general term can acquire protection only if the term has acquired a secondary meaning.
+The refusal of registration is constrained to certain grounds enumerated in Section 2(a), (b), (c), (d), and (e) which includes grounds like mark being deceptively similar to another mark already registered, consists of immoral, deceptive or scandalous matter, etc. This section is the American counterpart of Section 9 of the Indian Trademark Act, 1999, however, Section 2(f) of the Lanham Act provides an exception to the refusal of registration on grounds of section 2(a), (b), (c), (d) and (e) (3), (e) (5).
+It states that “nothing herein shall prevent the registration of a mark used by the applicant that has become distinctive of the applicant’s goods in commerce”, thus, in the US too, a general term can acquire protection only if the term has acquired a secondary meaning.

-The Judicial outlook on this matter in United States is also in consonance with what the Act most states.
+The Judicial outlook on this matter in the United States is also in consonance with what the Act of most states.
 Commonly descriptive terms or general terms used by the public or other businesses to describe a particular good cannot be trademarked unless it has acquired a distinctive meaning, in the sense that the public associates the term to a particular product of a particular company.
 Yet, there have been cases like the CITI Bank’s matter against AT&T over the term “THANK YOU”.
 The court sided with the defendants and stated that the term had achieved no secondary meaning, hence, CITI Bank cannot monopolize it.

 Secondary Distinctiveness: Indian Perspective:

 Section 9 of the Trademark Act, 1999 lays down the grounds for absolute refusal of registration of trademark and includes that a mark that is descriptive of the goods and services purported to be sold under it cannot be registered.
-It also bars registration of marks which have become customary in the current language or in bona fide and established practices of trade, however, the section gives an important exemption to the marks that have acquired distinctive character as a result of their use maybe registered.
+It also bars registration of marks which have become customary in the current language or in bona fide and established practices of trade, however, the section gives an important exemption to the marks that have acquired a distinctive character as a result of their use may be registered.
 The exemption gives birth to the idea of ‘secondary distinctiveness’ which relates to the situation where certain terms acquiring a secondary meaning because of its use in the common parlance; such terms may be trademarked.

 Examples of trademark overreach in India are many ranging from Ultratech’s claim over the term ‘Ultra’, or Reebok’s claim over the phrase ‘I am what I am’.
-In all these cases, the court ratio emphasized on the fact that a general term can be granted protection if and only if it is proven that the term has acquired distinctiveness and that public relate to the term by this secondary meaning rather than a definite meaning.
+In all these cases, the court ratio emphasized the fact that a general term can be granted protection if and only if it is proven that the term has acquired distinctiveness and that the public relate to the term by this secondary meaning rather than a definite meaning.

 In the present case also, the USPTO must take into consideration the genericness of the term ‘Cocky’ and the manner in which it is used by romance novelists in their titles.
 Generic terms should not be allowed to be trademarked unless there is proof of its acquired distinctiveness.
 The evidence of secondary distinctiveness must be made mandatory for those seeking to register generic terms as trademarks.
-Further while entertaining infringement suits involving such generic terms the Courts should be cautious to identify if the claim is bona fide; meaning, the generic term trademarked by the Plaintiff has attained a distinctive character and the public at large associates such term with the products of the Plaintiff.
+Further, while entertaining infringement suits involving such generic terms the Courts should be cautious to identify if the claim is bona fide; meaning, the generic term trademarked by the Plaintiff has attained a distinctive character and the public at large associates such term with the products of the Plaintiff.